1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Get help

-Unfortunately, it is not possible to tell you exactly where these lines of code should be added to your script.
+Unfortunately, it is not possible to precisely indicate where in the script these lines of code should be inserted.